AsadK47/DWP-Tech-Test/README.md

 https://bpdts-test-app.herokuapp.com/, and returns people who are listed as either living in London, or whose current coordinates are within 50 miles (ca. 80 km) of London.

+## Opening project in an IDE
+If you are opening the project in an IDE such as intellij, please do so by opening the build.gradle file which will enable intellij to open the project correctly with all dependencies downloaded and such.

 ## How to run the unit tests
-#### For all of the following operations please make sure you have JDK 8 installed and gradle version 5 or above
+### For all of the following operations please make sure you have JDK 8 installed and gradle version 5 or above

 There are 2 ways to be able to run the test:
 1. Run ./gradlew test in the terminal